-See other remarkable collections of Jewels Here
+See remarkable collections of Jewels Here

 One of the most famous engagement rings is the celebrated engagement ring worn by Lady Diana Spencer.

-To view an engagement ring similar to Lady Diana Spencer's sapphire and diamond engagement ring See November Jewel of the Month 2009...
+To view, an engagement ring similar to Lady Diana Spencer's sapphire and diamond engagement ring See November Jewel of the Month 2009...

 The late Diana, Princess of Wales was born Lady Diana Frances Spencer on 1 July 1961 in Norfolk.
 Lady Diana Spencer married The Prince of Wales at St Paul's Cathedral in London on 29 July 1981.

-Family was very important to the Princess, who had two sons: Prince William and Prince Henry (Harry).
+The family was very important to the Princess, who had two sons: Prince William and Prince Henry (Harry).
 After her divorce from The Prince of Wales, the Princess continued to be regarded as a member of the Royal Family.

 Diana, Princess of Wales died on Sunday, 31 August 1997 following a car crash in Paris.
 There was widespread public mourning at the death of this popular figure, culminating with her funeral at Westminster Abbey on Saturday, 6 September 1997.